svnm/deku-webpack-example/README.md

 ## Getting Started

+- `npm install -g generator-express-flux` to install.
 - `yo express-flux` to run the yeoman generator.
-- `npm install -g generator-express-server` to install.
-- `node server.js` to run the site
+- `node server.js` to run your site
 - `gulp` to rebuild client side components with browserify.